OpenSmock/PharoStreamDeck/yearSelector/README.md

 This version shows how Pharo, JavaScript and the Stream Deck SDK as well as JSON data sent through WebSockets can interact.

 The Pharo profile is organized in the same way as the JavaScript version. \
-It also functions the same way, having a YearSelector action and a YearWitness action. \
-The Pharo version also includes the **PercentSelector** and **PercentWitness** actions.
+It also functions the same way, having a YearSelector action and a YearWitness action where this version also includes the **PercentSelector** and **PercentWitness** actions.

 The detailed documentation of this plugin is available in its [Release](https://github.com/OpenSmock/PharoStreamDeck/tree/main/yearSelector/YearSelectorPharo/YearSelectorPharo%20JavaScript%20part/Release) folder which is also where you can download it.